-The studio space, has a 1100 square foot Yoga room.
-The yoga room has natural light, soothing colors, a floating wood floor system, high ceilings, a sound absorbing wall and ceiling system and gentle lighting.
-We’re conveniently located on the north side of town minutes from downtown and the freeway, and we have plenty of free, safe street parking.
-For more information call 828-254-0380
+The studio has a 1100 square foot yoga room with natural light, soothing colors, a floating wood floor system, high ceilings, a sound-absorbing wall and ceiling system, and gentle lighting.

 Just to be clear…

-239 refers to 239 S. Liberty St. where we hold pay-what-you-can donation based yoga classes.
+239 refers to 239 S. Liberty St. where we offer donation based yoga classes.
 As of January 1, 2012 these are all new classes in our old location.
 We refer to 239 as the Donation Studio.

-Both of these locations are on the same street between E. Chestnut and Orange Streets, walking distance apart, literally 5 doors down from each other.
+Both of these locations are on the same street between E. Chestnut and Orange Streets, walking distance apart, literally five doors down from each other.

 What Else is Different Between the Two Locations?

-The donation studio is a more straightforward version of the mothership location at 211.
-It is a lean and mean yoga studio machine.
-The donation studio is cash and check only, no credit cards are accepted.
-It is drop in only.
-No membership or series happen there.
+The Donation Studio is a more straightforward version of the Mothership location at 211.
+It is a lean and mean yoga machine!
+Classes at 239 are drop-in only.
+No memberships or class-series are available there.

-Only at 211 will you find information and registration for any of our many workshops,, teacher trainings and yoga events.
-There is front desk staff on hand most of the time at 211 for any questions you may have.
-You will need to go to 211 to buy any yoga retail.
-Yoga clothes, mats, props, books and DVDs are all at 211.
-There is a full weekend schedule of classes at 211, and 239 has fewer weekend classes to make room for our teacher trainings and workshops.
+At 211, you will find information and registration for our many workshops, teacher trainings, and yoga events.
+Front desk staff are on hand all the time at 211, for any questions you may have.
+Retail items – yoga clothes, mats, props, books and DVDs, are all available at 211.
+There is a full schedule of weekend classes at 211, while 239 has fewer weekend classes, in order to make room for our teacher trainings and workshops.

-Even though we’ve offered no cost yoga to the community since 1997, we’ve never advertised free yoga.
+Even though we have offered no-cost yoga to the community since 1997, we’ve never advertised ‘free yoga’.
 We’ve always viewed offering yoga as an exchange of energies.
 There is more meaning and value that way, on both sides of the exchange.
 Most people pay money, but some pay with their time by becoming a worker member and helping out in some way.
 Ask your teacher how you can get involved.
-We can always use help keeping the place clean and checking in people for class.
+We can always use help keeping the place clean and checking people in for class.
 We have occasional work days, join our newsletter to stay in the loop.

-No. The Asheville Community Yoga Center in Woodfin started in 2010, and is often referred to as the “free yoga” center.
+No. The Asheville Community Yoga Center in Woodfin started in 2010, and is often referred to as the ‘free yoga’ center.
 We are the original Asheville Yoga Center located in Asheville.
-While the director and many of their teachers graduated from our teacher training, we did not start nor do we operate Asheville Community Yoga.
+While the director and many of their teachers graduated from our teacher training, we did not start, nor do we operate, Asheville Community Yoga.
 We are the Asheville Yoga Center and have been since 1997.
 We share a similar name and similar mission and we are aware there is confusion between the two organizations.
-Asheville Community Yoga is planning to change their name to help alleviate that confusion.
-We support wholeheartedly the offering of more yoga for all.
+We wholeheartedly support the offering of more yoga for all.
 You can find out more about Asheville Community Yoga at ashevillecommunityyoga.com